Electromagnet: Magnetic circuit

 In many practical applications of electromagnets, such as motors, generators, transformers, lifting magnets, and loudspeakers, the iron core is in the form of a loop or magnetic circuit, possibly broken by a few narrow air gaps.
-This is because the magnetic field lines are in the form of closed loops.
 Iron presents much less "resistance" (reluctance) to the magnetic field than air, so a stronger field can be obtained if most of the magnetic field's path is within the core.
+Since the magnetic field lines are closed loops, the core is usually made in the form of a loop.